lady-h-world/My_Garden/reading_pages/Garden_Market/mini_pipeline3.md

 🌻 [Look into AutoKeras classification experiment details >>][2]

 The classification performance is fine, but it is still no better than what FLAML achieved during HPO.
-Time to show MLJar, it gets more satisfying output.

 #
 <p align="left">